-The Stripe Agent Toolkit enables integration with Stripe APIs through function calling for various agent frameworks including MCP (Model Context Protocol).
-It works with both Python and TypeScript, built directly on the Stripe SDKs to provide streamlined access to Stripe's functionality.
+The Stripe Agent Toolkit enables integration with Stripe APIs through function calling in various agent frameworks including OpenAI's Agent SDK, LangChain, CrewAI, Vercel's AI SDK, and Model Context Protocol (MCP).
+This toolkit supports both Python and TypeScript, making it easy to connect your AI agents with Stripe's payment processing capabilities.

-You can run the Stripe MCP server directly using npx:
+You can quickly run a local Stripe MCP server using npx:

 npx -y @stripe/mcp --tools=all --api-key=YOUR_STRIPE_SECRET_KEY

-with your actual Stripe secret key from your Stripe Dashboard.
-Alternatively, you can set the STRIPE_SECRET_KEY
+with your actual Stripe secret key from the Stripe Dashboard.

 import { StripeAgentToolkit } from "@stripe/agent-toolkit/modelcontextprotocol";